obsidianmd/obsidian-help/en/Plugins/File explorer.md

 **Drag and drop:**

 - Drag a file or folder to the folder you want to move it to.
 - With `Alt-Click` (Windows/Linux) or `Opt-Click` (macOS) you can select multiple individual files and drag them to another folder.
-If they are all in a row, you can use `Shift-Click` for it.
+If they're all in a row, you can use `Shift-Click` for it.

 **Context menu:**